lvgl/lv_port_pc_visual_studio/README.md

 ## How To Build & Run

-Open the `lv_sim_visual_studio_sdl` solution file in Visual Studio.
+Open the `lv_sim_visual_studio_sdl.sln` solution file in Visual Studio.
 Click on the _Local windows Debugger_ button in the top toolbar.
 The included project will be built and run, launching from a cmd window.

 ## Trying Things Out